-I just attended the first lesson of your Facebook pixel training program, and I am really disappointed.
+I just attended the first lesson of your The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. training program, and I am really disappointed.
 You were all over the place, and you didn’t answer my question.
 It was really difficult to follow in the webinar format, and it would be better with live examples.
 Is this going to improve?

 My training programs are set up the way they are for a reason.
 It’s efficient.
 It’s easy to keep updated.
 And the webinars with slides keep me organized and on task.

 This approach, of course, is not right for everyone.
 I understand that.
 And I won’t force it.

 Handle it quickly.
 Don’t wait.
 Don’t waste time.

 Thanks so much for the feedback.
 Even negative feedback like yours helps guide my product creation, so I do appreciate it.